featurist/.github/profile/README.md

 - **Hosting**: For hosting our applications, we're fans of Heroku for its simplicity and Kubernetes for its flexibility and reliability.
 - **Frontend**: We've enjoyed the transformations on the frontend with React, ReactNative, and the wonderful community.
 - **Automated Testing**: A cornerstone of our ability to release new features reliably and frequently.
-- **Machine Learning**: We're amazed at how Machine Learning has helped us solve previously impossible problems.
+- **AI / Machine Learning**: We're amazed at how AI is helping us solve previously impossible problems.

 ## **Contact**
 [hello@featurist.co.uk](mailto:hello@featurist.co.uk) - or just [reach out to any Featurists directly](https://github.com/orgs/featurist/people)